Welcome to Robofest!

 Robofest is Lawrence Technological University’s international autonomous robotics program for students in grades 4 through 12.
-Student teams design, construct, and program their robots to act independently and compete for trophies in a variety of competitions.
+Student teams design, construct, and program their robots to act independently and compete for trophies and LTU Scholarship in a variety of competitions.

 Starting a Robofest Team is easy!